JinhaKimGH/Typing-Test/README.md

 The program takes in keyboard input.
 When the input is incorrect, the color of the typed letter will show as red.
 When the input is correct, the color of the typed letter will show as green.

+A custom sentence can be set in the settings.py file with the variable 'words'.